Nadine Hwang: Career in China

 Zhang Zongchang was the first warlord to accept women into his army.
 When he met Nadine Hwang, he decided to make her a colonel in the Air Force and insisted that she wear short hair and a uniform.
-Although her rank as colonel was apparently only an honorary rank, Nadine was nevertheless given a position of trust as a staff liaison officer.
-It was during this time that she earned her nickname, "the Amazon of the North."
+Although her rank as colonel was only an honorary rank, Hwang was given a position of trust as a staff liaison officer.
+It was during this time that she earned her nickname, the "Amazon of the North."

-Nadine Hwang was stationed as a lieutenant in the Chinese army under Marshal Chang Hsueh-Liang from 1929.
-She later obtained an important economic position in the Chinese Beiyang government and worked as a confidential secretary to Prime Minister Pan Fu.
-She had previously worked for him as a press officer since 1927.
+Hwang was stationed as a lieutenant in the Chinese army under Zhang Xueliang starting in 1929.
+She later obtained an important economic position in the Beiyang government and worked as a confidential secretary to premier Pan Fu.
+She had previously worked for him as a press secretary since 1927.

-Her amazing career brings her to the position of advisor to Prime Minister Pan-Fu at the age of twenty-five.
-Her appointment to this post struck the old regime like a thunderbolt in July.
-Known as the 'Amazon of the North', Miss Hwang holds the rank of colonel in both the Chinese infantry and the Chinese Air Corps, whose smart uniform she wears with a thoroughly non-feminine, elegant brashness.
-Miss Hwang is by far the most versatile and unusual young woman in northern China.
-She changes her personality with her costume and appears in the twelve hours of the day as a tomboy par excellence, a dashing officer, a politician, a young society girl and an accomplished world lady.
-In the morning she is seen riding, fencing or playing tennis in a correct man's suit, until she goes to her office punctually at 8 o'clock, at the flounce of her own car, with a chauffeur-soldier behind her.The modernization of Republican China under Nationalist rule in the early 1930s was threatened by domestic unrest and an increasingly aggressive Imperial Japan, so Hwang could never live the life she wanted in China.
-In 1933, she moved to Paris, where she indulged in the bohemian life.
-Traveling to the USA and through Europe, she lectured about her country and diplomatically advocated for greater economic exchange.
+In 1933, Hwang moved to Paris, where she was part of the bohemian scene.
+Traveling to the US and throughout Europe, she lectured about China and advocated for greater economic exchange.